brunjlar/purescript-knockoutjs/README.md

 readObservable :: forall a eff.
 (IsForeign a) => Observable a -> Eff (readObservable :: ReadObservable | eff) (Maybe a)
 ```

+Reads the value from a writable observable.
+The result is wrapped into `Maybe`, because the value could have been set to the wrong type from the outside.

 #### `pureComputed`